InformationProgressive Silent Film ListLost FilmsPeopleTheaters

 Ratings (1-10): video: 8 / audio: 8 / additional content: 7 / overall: 8.

-Many of the films in this collection have been transferred to video from 35mm original prints (with a couple apparently taken from Library of Congress paper prints).
+Many of the films in this early DVD collection have been transferred to video from 35mm original prints (with a couple apparently taken from Library of Congress paper prints).
 The clarity on some of the films is striking.
 Only Pack Train on Chilkoot Pass (1898) is of questionable quality (and historic value).

-Of note among these early films are The May Irwin Kiss [The Kiss] (1896), Sandow (1894), Le repas de bébé [Baby’s Lunch] (1895), L’arroseur arrosé [The Sprinkler Sprinkled] (1895), Partie d’écarté [Card Party] (1895), Major McKinley at Home (1896) and San Francisco: Aftermath of an Earthquake (1906).
+Of note among these early films are The May Irwin Kiss [The Kiss] (1896), Sandow (1894), Le repas de bébé [Baby’s Lunch] (1895), L’Arroseur arrosé [The Sprinkler Sprinkled] (1895), Partie d’écarté [Card Party] (1895), Major McKinley at Home (1896) and San Francisco: Aftermath of an Earthquake (1906).

-Georges Méliès Le voyage dans la lune (1902) [also known as A Trip to the Moon] is well represented here in a high-quality version, with description and clarification of the action by a French accented narrator.
+Georges Méliès Le Voyage dans la lune (1902) [also known as A Trip to the Moon] is well represented here in a high-quality version, with description and clarification of the action by a French accented narrator.

 Edwin S. Porter’s pivotal short film The Great Train Robbery (1903) has also been included.
 This was certainly not the first realistic narrative film but it was certainly the coalescence of a series of filmmaking techniques that helped propel the motion picture industry into its next major phase of development.